dukeofwest/web-scraping/README.md

 # web-scraping
-A node app that scrapes several news sites for climate change and returns a json response containing title, url and website name.
+A node app that scrapes several news sites online for climate change articles and returns a json response containing title, url and website name.

 ## Depedencies
 The following dependencies are required: `express`, `axios`, and `cheerio`.